aakash-cse/DeRUDP-ED/README.md

 8. The sending data area stores the packet number of the current queue to be sent.
 9. The receiver also has the same buffer-queue used to store the received data packets
 10. Extract the received data packet and reorder the unordered packets.

+to do
+heartbeat packet
+retransmission
+changing timeout values
+adding ftp, smtp on rudp